Support for families of children living with medical complexities

-We offer support to children and young people with complex health needs.
-This complex illness support extends to their immediate family including parents and siblings.
+We offer support to children and young people living with medical complexities.
+This support extends to their immediate family including parents and siblings.

 Every story is different and we offer both practical and emotional support and promise to walk side by side with a family on their journey.
 This includes delivering a bespoke and tailor-made support package for each family and guidance to help them navigate.